laurabpaulsen/vejviser/README.md

 * For the data from 1945 it is more complicated as there is a "funny" character (that I have no clue what is) just after the occupation.
 When we are extracting the text, this character is interpreted as many different characters ($, &, £, etc)

-* To try and clean it up as best as we can, we are taking a list of danish names, and if the "occupation" is in that list we remove it.
+* To try and clean it up as best as we can, we are taking a list of danish names (both first and last) as well as a list of stopwords, and if the "occupation" is in that list we remove it.
 Furthermore we remove any "occupations" that are just containing numbers

 * We then use this list as a "look up" in the Gaderegister, and count the number of times each occupation is mentioned in the text related to each street.